Kingston University: Penrhyn Road

 This is the main university campus located close to Kingston town centre.
-Students based here study: Arts and Social Sciences, Civil Engineering, Computing and Information Systems and Mathematics, Earth Sciences and Geography, Statistics, Biosciences, Pharmacy, Chemistry and Pharmaceutical Science, and Radiography.
-Development at this site has extended it to the Learning Resources Centre.
+Students based here study Arts and Social Sciences, Civil Engineering, Computing and Information Systems and Mathematics, Earth Sciences and Geography, Statistics, Biosciences, Pharmacy, Chemistry and Pharmaceutical Science, and Radiography.
+Development at this site has extended to the Learning Resources Centre.
 In 2015, the Union of Kingston Students, moved into the main building.
 Penrhyn Road also houses the refurbished Fitness Centre.

 Town House

 Kingston University's Town House building was opened in January 2020 and is located on the Penrhyn Road campus.
 The six-storey building was the first by Royal Institute of British Architects (RIBA) Gold Medal-winning firm Grafton Architects in the United Kingdom and is open to students, staff and the local community.

 The building work was carried out by Hertfordshire-based Willmott Dixon.
 It features a three-floor academic library, archive, dance studios and a studio theatre.
 It incorporates a covered internal courtyard, two cafes and external balconies and walkways culminating in a rooftop garden with views across Kingston upon Thames and the River Thames.

-Town House has been nominated for three awards, including in The Guardian University Awards, and a RIBA London Regional Award.
+Town House has been nominated for several awards, including two The Guardian University Awards, and a RIBA London Regional Award.
 In October 2021, Town House was announced as the winner of the 25th RIBA Stirling Prize.

+In 2022 it won the European Union Prize for Contemporary Architecture.